 Neutering

-Neutering male dogs – he can be castrated from 6 months old in small dogs and from 12 months old in larger dogs (>20kgs).
-There are many pros and cons but in general if you know you are not going to breed from him then castration is a good idea – it prevents unwanted pregnancies, reduces overexcite-ability, can reduce aggression and reduces the risk of some cancers.
-The main con is that post castration some dogs put on excessive weight due to the hormonal changes that have occurred.
-This can be managed if you are aware of it though in our experience.
-A general anaesthetic is required, so we would have him in for a day procedure, he will go home that evening with a buster collar on his head to stop him licking his wound!
-We then check him a couple of times the following week.
+Male dogs — he can be surgically castrated from 6 months old in small dogs and from 12 months old in larger dogs (>20kgs).
+There is a debate about neutering to be had (and we’re happy to discuss with you), but in general, if you know you are not going to breed from him, then castration is a good idea — it prevents unwanted pregnancies, reduces overexcitability, can reduce aggression and reduces the risk of some cancers.
+The main con is that post castration, some dogs put on excessive weight due to the hormonal changes that have occurred.
+There is also the option for a ‘chemical castration’ – this is an injection, so it saves the need for surgery, but only lasts for between 6 and 12 months, so it needs repeating.
+Again, we’re very happy to discuss this with you.

 Nails

-Lots of puppy owners worry about their puppy’s nails.
-Often they are very sharp but it is rare that they are too long and require trimming.
-The nail does have a blood supply which bleeds if cut through so caution is required.
+Lots of puppy owners worry about their puppies’ nails.
+Often, they are very sharp, but it is rare that they are too long and require trimming.
+The nail does have a blood supply, which bleeds if cut through, so caution is required.
 We are more than happy to examine his/her nails for you but are unlikely to trim them down for this reason.
-We find the best nail file is to walk them on pavements, which wears the sharp ends down nicely and painlessly.
+We find the best nail file is to walk on pavements, which wears the sharp ends down painlessly.

 Feeding

-Most puppies would be on 3-4 meals a day initially, which comes down to 1 or 2 a day by 6 months old.
+Most puppies would be on 3-4 meals a day initially, which comes down to 1 or 2 a day by six months old.
 Dry food is best for teeth.
-Treats should be kept to a minimum and used only if earned e.g. for obedience etc.
+Treats should be kept to a minimum and used only if earned e.g. for obedience.
+It is also worth starting brushing your dog’s teeth when young – you need doggie toothpaste, but a normal toothbrush is fine, once a day after eating is ideal.

 Toilet Training